DrewRoby/rubicon/README.md

 * /gamenav as implemented should be /seshnav
 * Library mgmt routes
 * Oh yeah, uh... multiple users... so / route needs to land at login page and/or check for logged-in cookie.
 Hopefully this is covered in the Very Helpful Resource below.
 * Wire up postgres to the app on the backend.
 Data model exists in models.py.
+* Redesign data model around [RedisGraph](https://oss.redislabs.com/redisgraph/) or some other graph db?
+You know, for kicks?

 <br><br>
 [Very helpful resource](https://www.youtube.com/watch?v=zRwy8gtgJ1A&list=PLillGF-RfqbbbPz6GSEM9hLQObuQjNoj_)